-In 2022, there were 515 medical malpractice payments made in New Jersey.
-Among all of the various jurisdictions, this ranked number 6 out of 59 in terms of raw numbers, but when viewed in terms of claims per capita, New Jersey ranked number 7 of 59, which includes the 50 states, the District of Columbia, U.S. territories, and Armed Forces populations.
+In 2024, there were 644 medical malpractice payments made in New Jersey.
+Among all of the various jurisdictions, this ranked number 5 out of 52 in terms of raw numbers, but when viewed in terms of claims per capita, New Jersey ranked number 4 of 52, which includes the 50 states, the District of Columbia, and Puerto Rico.

 Across the country, the most common allegations giving rise to medical malpractice payments are "Failure to Diagnose" and "Improper Performance."
 New Jersey is among those jurisdictions for which the top allegation appearing in the database is "Failure to Diagnose."
 The second most frequent allegation appearing for New Jersey in the database is "Improper Performance."